market order vs limit order

 Demanding (supplying) liquidity with market (limit) orders

-market order is a trade order to either buy or sell a security immediately at the prevailing market price.
+A market order is a trade order to either buy or sell a security immediately at the prevailing market price.
 An investor who submits a market order is demanding liquidity from the market.
 That is, she is wishing to trade the security as quickly as possible and at the best price possible.
-In contrast, a limit order is an order to trade if the security reaches a certain price.
-An investor who places a limit order is supplying liquidity to the market as their order waits in the order book to be matched with a market order.

 Market orders and price uncertainty

-Suppose that the market bid price and ask price for Twitter are $38.01 and $38.04, respectively.
+Suppose that the market bid price and ask price for your shares are $38.01 and $38.04, respectively.
 If your order size is small (i.e., you are only selling a few shares), you may be able to sell all your shares at the market bid price of $38.01 unless the bid price moves before your order is executed.
-If you are trying to sell a large number of shares, there is an added complication: Depending on the depth of the order book, only part of your order is likely to be filled at $38.01, while the rest being filled at prices less than $38.01.
+However, if you are trying to sell a large number of shares, there is an added complication: Depending on the depth of the order book, only part of your order is likely to be filled at $38.01, while the rest would be filled at prices below $38.01.
 This is known as the price impact, and it contributes to price uncertainty.
-So, bear in mind that large market buy (sell) orders exert upwards (downwards) pressure on the price of the asset, causing you to pay more (get less) when buying (selling) shares.

 Limit orders and execution uncertainty